-For multinational companies that have business ties to the U.S., there is no better visa to get your employees overseas than the L1 visa.
-With a host of advantages, it’s no wonder why the L1 is one of the first choices for those who qualify.
-However, many people overlook the fact that they will need to go through an L1 visa interview if they are not already in the U.S. On this page, you will learn all about L-1 visa interview questions, the process, and the specifics of L-1A and L-1B interview questions.
+For multinational companies that have business ties to the U.S., there is no better visa to get your employees overseas than the L-1 visa.
+With a host of advantages, it’s no wonder why the L-1 is one of the first choices for those who qualify.
+However, many people overlook the fact that they will need to go through an interview if they are not already in the U.S. On this page, you will learn all about L-1 visa interview questions, the process, and the specifics of L-1A and L-1B interview questions.

 - L-1A visa: executives and managers.
 As an executive, you must be able to make far-reaching decisions for the company without substantial supervision.
 As a manager, you must be in control of the daily tasks of a group of employees.